russmckendrick/docker/README.md

 docker run -d -p 80 -v /home/containers/web:/var/www/html -e VIRTUAL_HOST=some.domain.com --link php:php-fpm --name="nginx" russmckendrick/nginx
 ```

-See [this terminal session](https://asciinema.org/a/11731) for a demo or this [blog post](https://media-glass.es/2014/08/31/docker-fig-reverse-proxy-centos7/) for more details.
+Have a look at [this terminal session](https://asciinema.org/a/11731) for a demo or have a read of this [blog post](https://media-glass.es/2014/08/31/docker-fig-reverse-proxy-centos7/) for a more detailed overview.

-To connect to these containers use `nsenter` / `docker-enter`, see [this blog post](https://media-glass.es/2014/08/25/connecting-to-docker-containers/) for details.